Najib-Haq/PokeDex_lite/README.md

 <br><br>
 # Project Insight
 ### Data preparation
 Due to the cumbersome nature of the task, only 10 classes were created.
 Meaning, this app can recognise only 10 different pokemon.
 These are : <b>Blastoise, Blaziken, Charizard, Chesnaught, Delphox, Greninja, Pikachu, Sceptile, Swampert and Venusaur</b>.
 10 images were collected of each class and image augmentation was used to make it 128 images per class.
-Though the dataset is really small, the belief was that image augmentation and transfer learning will make accurate predictions nevetheless.
+Though the dataset is really small, the belief was that image augmentation and transfer learning will make accurate predictions nevertheless.
 Due to image augmentation, the only disadvantage is a specific class might be more prejudiced towards some particular data.
 But the collection of more data can overcome this.
 <br>
 ### Deep Learning
 Transfer learning on the MobileNetV2 model was done using Tensorflow for this dataset.
 The model was saved in h5 format and then converted to tflite format for use in an android application.
 The models can be found in the ![saved_model](saved_model) directory.